Mindfulness – Week 2 – Pt. 1

 This is why it is so important that we consciously choose how we live our lives.

-And this also includes choosing what we believe to be true.
+And this also includes choosing what we believe to be true about ourselves.

-In this article, I will show you, why I think that believing that we are perfect is much better for us, than believing that we are not.
+In this lesson, I will show you, why I think that believing that we are perfect is much better for us, than believing that we are not.

 If you feel similar, then this explanation might help.